Drew Waters Preview, Player Props: Royals vs. White Sox

 Drew Waters At The Plate

-- Waters is batting .235 with six doubles, five triples, eight home runs and 22 walks.
+- Waters is hitting .231 with six doubles, five triples, eight home runs and 22 walks.

-- Waters will look to extend his four-game hitting streak.
-He's batting .278 in his last games.
+- Waters has reached base via a hit in 44 games this year (of 76 played), and had multiple hits in 14 of those games.

+- He has gone deep in eight games this season (10.5%), leaving the park in 2.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.